WAKR: From oldies to talk to soft AC

-Current programming
+Programming

+WAKR's studios, the Akron Radio Center, located in Akron's Wallhaven neighborhood.

-Local music personalities heard on WAKR include Sandy Bennett (Middays), Tim Daugherty (Afternoons), Nick Anthony (Evenings/Overnights), with Sue Wilson, Rick Allen, and Jeanne Destro on weekends.
+Local personalities heard on WAKR include Sandy Bennett, Tim Daugherty and Nick Anthony on weekdays, and Sue Wilson, Rick Allen, and Jeanne Destro on weekends.
 Ray Horner hosts the morning-drive news program and serves as Program Director as well.
-WAKR is the Akron affiliate for the Cleveland Browns (shared with sister station WONE-FM), Cleveland Cavaliers, Cleveland Guardians and Ohio State Buckeyes radio networks.
+WAKR is the Akron affiliate for the Cleveland Browns (shared with sister station WONE-FM), Cleveland Guardians, Clevelland Cavaliers and Ohio State Buckeyes radio networks.
 Horner served as the lead play-by-play voice for WAKR's high school sports broadcast coverage until high school programming ceased in the mid-2010s.

 Public affairs programming on Sunday mornings includes the audio portion of Forum 360, produced with the Jewish Community Center of Akron and WNEO/WEAO.
 Originally titled Civic Forum of the Air, Forum 360 has aired weekly on WAKR since June 4, 1961, and has been simulcast on television throughout its entire run.

 FM translator

 On June 5, 2019, WAKR began broadcasting on a low-power FM translator, W228EL.
 This translator was one of up to 873 applications initially filed by AM stations nationwide in 2018 as part of the FCC's "AM Revitalization" program.
-The transmitter for W228EL is located in Akron's West Akron neighborhood on a tower utilized by WONE-FM and several other stations.
+The transmitter for W228EL is located in Akron's West Akron neighborhood on a tower used by WONE-FM and several other stations.